Biography of Anna Hazare – An Indian Social worker who brought changes to Relegan Siddhi village as an ideal village

 Right to Information Movement

 Anna Hazare campaigned for the Right to Information Act in 1997 which was rejected by the state government, imagining that taking action against fraudulent ministers and officials was not enough to fight corruption.
-He got agitated at Azad Maidan in Mumbai to protest against the results and then travelled across the state to create public awareness.
-Realizing that the government was blind, he went on indefinite hunger strike in July 2003.
+He got agitated at Azad Maidan in Mumbai to protest against the results and then traveled across the state to create public awareness.
+Realizing that the government was blind, he went on an indefinite hunger strike in July 2003.
 His protest forced the President of India to sign the draft Right to Information Act after a 12-day hunger strike.
-The Act was implemented from 2002 and the basis of the National Right to Information Act, 2005 was constituted.
+The Act was implemented in 2002 and the basis of the National Right to Information Act, of 2005 was constituted.

 Lokpal

-The lokpal bill movement which was launched in April 2011 is the most protested by Anna Hazare against the Government of India.
+The Lokpal Bill movement which was launched in April 2011 is the most protested by Anna Hazare against the Government of India.
 In support of the bill being approved, Anna Hazare started his hunger strike at Jantar Mantar in New Delhi on April 5, 2011, after Indian Prime Minister Manmohan Singh rejected his demand for a more independent Jana Lokpal Bill.
 The bill was passed after many hurdles and hard work.

 Anna Hazare has served his country a lot.
 It was Anna Hazare who helped people to get their rights.
 He won many awards for his works.